andj1210/KRF1TimingApp/README.md

 Space bar is also captured when the window is not active.

 Keymapping:
 - F11           - toggle fullscreen
 - s             - save a race report as text file
+- d             - enable disable the other cars relative delta to the player (factoring in all penalties)
+- l             - enable disable the delta to leader for all cars including player
+- m             - toggle between namemappings from file "namemappings.json" placed into the program directory
-- space - Toggle view (Car status / Leaderboard), also captured when the window is not active (i.e. you are in game)
+- space         - Toggle view (Leaderboard -> Combined -> Car status), also captured when the window is not active (i.e. you are in game)
+- UDP1 button   - same as above, assign UDP1 ingame to your controller/wheel button
+- right mouse   - select driver name

 **The window is updated automatically as soon as telemetry data from the game is received**

-#### The personal leader board
+#### The leader board
-The personal leader board displays the race leader board from perspective of the active player, meaning the deltas are relative to the player.
+The leader board displays the race leader board from perspective of the active player, meaning the deltas are relative to the player.

-Currently the leaderboard is very useful for the race while practice and qualifying sessions use the same layout which is not ideal.
+The leaderboard is useful for the race and practice/qualifying.
+When a practive / qualifying session is detected, the view is focused arround the fastest lap of each car.

 On top of the screen the event information is displayed:
 - Track